 ESP32-DevKitC

 The ESP-DevKitC is a relatively small development board from Espressif.
 The I/O pins are broken out to the pin headers on both sides for easy interfacing.
+Developers can connect peripherals with jumper wires or mount the ESP32-DevKitC V4 on a breadboard.

 A key advantage of this development board is not just its small size, but also its low power usage.